kerrmat/Simperative/README.md

 - Good examples -

-  After Loading module, type testTwenty - Runs a program that calls a function to adds two ints together, then adds one to that int until it reaches 20
+  After Loading module, type **testPassword** - Runs passwordProgram program that checks if there is a string already in the environment that matches the string "password".
+Pushes "correct password" message to env
   Expected Output:
-	Ints: (x,5), (y,5), (z,10), (Count,20),
+	Ints:
 	Bools:
-	Strings:
+	Strings: (password, password), (message, Correct Password, Congratulations)

-  After Loading module, type testCardGood - Runs birthdayCard program, which generates a birthday card given a name and number of "very"s, on an environment that has a valid "name" and "v" variable
+  After Loading module, type **testCardGood** - Runs birthdayCard program, which generates a birthday card given a name and number of "very"s, on an environment that has a valid "name" and "v" variable
   Expected Output:
 	Ints: (v,0),
 	Bools: (f,True),